 The face-to-face session of the Blended Course is not centrally coordinated by Mental Health First Aid Australia.

-It is the responsibility of course participants to contact any of the MHFA instructors listed on the Find an Instructor page with the tertiary student icon next to their names to arrange a course in their area.
+It is the responsibility of course participants to find a face to face session.
+Courses can be found on the Course Calendar.
+If there are no courses in your area it is the responsibility of course participants to contact any of the MHFA instructors listed on the Find an Instructor page with the tertiary student icon next to their names to arrange a course in their area.
 Most instructors are willing to travel but need expenses covered.

 Become an Accredited Mental Health First Aider